XpiritBV/xamarin-hands-on-labs/Lab04/readme.md

 **Prerequisites**: please make sure you have installed all necessary software.
 [Instructions](https://github.com/XpiritBV/xamarin-hands-on-labs/#getting-started).

 ## Objectives

 - Tweak the platform themes to customize look and feel
 - Add an effect to customize the quote label
+- Apply the Material Visual to change the look & feel of the EditQuote page
 - Add a speech engine to speak out the quotes

 ## Exercise 1: Platform themes